Home Heating Oil Contracts

 The following is excerpted from “Heating Fuel Contracts: What You Should Know…Before You Sign ” posted on the website of the State of Connecticut Department of Consumer Protection (https://portal.ct.gov/DCP/Food-and-Standards-Division/Food–Standards/Tips-for-Buying-Heating-Oil-or-Propane)

-As of October 1, 2001, each person, firm or corporation engaged in the retail sale of home heating oil in Connecticut must register annually with the Department of Consumer Protection (DCP).
+Each person, firm or corporation engaged in the retail sale of home heating oil in Connecticut must register annually with the Department of Consumer Protection (DCP).
 DCP recommends the following tips for consumers entering into a home heating oil contract:

 - Be aware that all contracts for the retail sale of home heating oil must be in writing.